taurus-org/taurus/doc/source/tep/TEP16.md

 The goals are roughly described in order of priority:

-1. move create a taurus repo within a Taurus GH organization
+1. create a taurus repo within a Taurus GH organization
 2. define the new contribution policy
 3. define the policy for bug reports / feature requests
 4. migrate SF tickets to GH Issues